Where to Stay in Germany: My Best Picks

 Accommodation Options by City in Germany

 To help you plan your travels in Germany, here are my recommendations.
-I describe properties I’ve stayed in and provide a map of some destinations to help you choose additional properties.
+I describe properties I’ve stayed at, along with a map of some destinations to help you choose additional properties.

-Click the link to the hotel to make a reservation with booking.com.
+Click the link to the hotel to make a reservation.

 Berlin

-During our recent week in Berlin, we rented an apartment in the Kreuzberg area.
+During a week in Berlin, I rented an apartment in the Kreuzberg area.
 While relatively central and close to a U-Bahn stop, I didn’t find the area as interesting as the Prenzlauer Berg in northern Berlin.

 Cologne